Common ostrich: Function

 The increase in respiration rate from the low range to the high range is sudden and occurs in response to hyperthermia.
 Birds lack sweat glands, so when placed under stress due to heat, they heavily rely upon increased evaporation from the respiratory system for heat transfer.
 This rise in respiration rate however is not necessarily associated with a greater rate of oxygen consumption.
 Therefore, unlike most other birds, the common ostrich is able to dissipate heat through panting without experiencing respiratory alkalosis by modifying ventilation of the respiratory medium.
 During hyperpnea ostriches pant at a respiratory rate of 40–60 cycles per minute, versus their resting rate of 6–12 cycles per minute.
 Hot, dry, and moisture lacking properties of the common ostrich respiratory medium affect oxygen's diffusion rate (Henry's Law).

-Common ostriches develop via Intussusceptive angiogenesis, a mechanism of blood vessel formation, characterizing many organs.
+Common ostriches develop via intussusceptive angiogenesis, a mechanism of blood vessel formation, characterising many organs.
 It is not only involved in vasculature expansion, but also in angioadaptation of vessels to meet physiological requirements.
-The use of such mechanisms demonstrates an increase in the later stages of lung development, along with elaborate parabronchial vasculature, and reorientation of the gas exchange blood capillaries to establish the crosscurrent system at the blood-gas barrier.
+The use of such mechanisms demonstrates an increase in the later stages of lung development, along with elaborate parabronchial vasculature, and reorientation of the gas exchange blood capillaries to establish the crosscurrent system at the blood–gas barrier.
 The blood–gas barrier (BGB) of their lung tissue is thick.
 The advantage of this thick barrier may be protection from damage by large volumes of blood flow in times of activity, such as running, since air is pumped by the air sacs rather than the lung itself.
 As a result, the capillaries in the parabronchi have thinner walls, permitting more efficient gaseous exchange.
 In combination with separate pulmonary and systemic circulatory systems, it helps to reduce stress on the BGB.